yugr/python-hate/README.md

 by converting first variant to `[len(lst1)] * len(lst2) == lst2`
 (instead of aborting with a type fail).

-## Crippled lambdas
+## Limited lambdas

-For unclear reason lambda functions support only expressions so anything more complicated requires a local named function.
+For unclear reason lambda functions only support expressions so anything more complicated requires a local named function.

 ## Problematic operator precedence

-`Is` and `is not` operators have the same precedence as comparisons so this code
+The `is` and `is not` operators have the same precedence as comparisons so this code
 ```
 op.post_modification is None != full_op.post_modification is None